 Begin by designating a percentage of your income that may be a bit of stretch this year, and commit yourself to growing that percentage each year.
 A rule of thumb for some people has been “strive for five and then grow to ten.”
 Recognize that there will be some things you may not be able to afford by your giving to the church.
 Are you spending more on cable television than church?
 Think comparatively with other persons you know; if the average annual household giving for the St. Paul’s congregation is about $2,300, how does your financial well-being compare with the average?

 WHO KNOWS HOW MUCH I GIVE?

-Only the Financial Secretary will know the amount of your pledge.
+Only the Financial Secretary and Bookkeeper will know the amount of your pledge.
 The pastor is not normally informed of pledges or contributions.